 Amazon FreeRTOS can help consumer products companies like appliance, wearable technology, or smart lighting manufacturers, standardize microcontroller-based device development, delivery, and maintenance across a wide variety of products and models.
 Amazon FreeRTOS provides a single microcontroller operating system that can support a wide range of microcontroller hardware of varying power and capacity.
 This lets these companies focus on product innovation instead of managing the complexity of software development across multiple product lines.
-Amazon FreeRTOS will also provide the ability to securely update features of existing consumer products in the field with the OTA update feature (now in beta).
+Amazon FreeRTOS will also provide the ability to securely update features of existing consumer products in the field with the OTA update feature.

 Amazon FreeRTOS enables the quick integration of embedded hardware with the IoT cloud.
-New features that have been added to the FreeRTOS kernel, including the secure code-signed OTA firmware update feature, enable performance entirely with the MQTT protocol rather than having to manage multiple ports, sockets and protocols.
+New features that have been added to the FreeRTOS kernel, including the code-signed OTA firmware update feature, enable performance entirely with the MQTT protocol rather than having to manage multiple ports, sockets and protocols.
 The Amazon FreeRTOS libraries help to reduce initial development time so that Allegion (Schlage) can focus on product features that add customer value for their security solutions.